HeartArmy/E-Commerce-Website/README.md

 ## Introduction

 This is a e-commerce website (react app) that uses Firebase for login authentication and StripeAPI for payments.
 This project was made for my Software Engineering course with two other colleagues.
-The entire experience was made in 2 sprints using Agile methodology and was comprehensively documented (the file is also uploaded)
+The entire experience was made in 2 sprints using Agile methodology and was comprehensively documented.
+The documentation of the Sprints and Web App is also uploaded.

 ### Getting Started with Create React App